Binding Interactions of Keratin-Based Hair Fiber Extract to Gold, Keratin, and BMP-2

 TLDR Keratin from hair binds well to gold and BMP-2, useful for bone repair.

-This study investigated the binding interactions of keratin-based hair fiber extracts (kerateines) with gold, other kerateines, and bone morphogenetic protein 2 (BMP-2).
-Kerateines formed a stable layer on gold substrates and exhibited cohesion in neutral water, driven by non-coulombic forces.
-BMP-2 showed strong binding to kerateines, which was reduced by the presence of salts and further weakened at lower pH levels.
-The findings highlighted the importance of pH and salt concentration in the binding dynamics, suggesting that keratin biomaterials could be optimized for controlled drug release in tissue engineering applications, particularly for bone repair and regeneration.
+The study investigated the binding interactions of keratin-based hair fiber extracts (kerateines) with gold, other kerateines, and bone morphogenetic protein 2 (BMP-2).
+Kerateines formed a stable 2-nm layer on gold substrates, and their cohesion in neutral water was driven by non-coulombic forces with a dissociation constant (KD) of 1.8 × 10^-4 M. BMP-2 showed a stronger binding to kerateines (KD = 1.1 × 10^-7 M), which weakened in the presence of salts (KD = 3.2 × 10^-5 M).
+BMP-2 release from kerateine gels was limited (~10% in 4 weeks) and was pH-dependent, with complete dissociation at pH 4.5.
+These findings highlighted the importance of pH and salt concentration in the binding dynamics, contributing to the development of keratin-based drug delivery systems for bone repair.